milpan/EasyScheduler/README.md

 ```html
 <div id="itembox" class="itembox"></div>
 ```
 See the example in index.html for more examples of use-cases and functionality.
 Make sure to include Moment.JS and relevant JS scripts in your HTML file.
+To speed up rendering of the calculator we reccommend that you host both the fonts and momentJS!
 ## Contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 ### Upcoming Features